Gautam7702/isro-interiit/README.md

 # isro-interiit

-Authored by [Debjit Bhowal](https://github.com/debjit-bw), [Gautam Sethia](https://github.com/Gautam7702), [Jugal Chapatwala](https://github.com/TakluBalm) and [Jignesh Agrawal](https://github.com/agjignesh) from IIT Ropar.

 This program searches for solar flares in lightcurve data.
 The input is the lightcurve file in FITS, ASCII or XLS formats.
 The output is a visual representation of the identified solar flares along with some representative information for each.
-Specifications regarding input files can be found in [FILES.md](https://github.com/debjit-bw/isro-interiit/blob/main/FILES.md).
+Specifications regarding input files can be found in [FILES.md](https://github.com/team19techmeet/isro-interiit/blob/main/FILES.md).

 - [Installation](#installation)
 - [Usage (Examples)](#usage)